An Alternative Explanation of the Subud Exercise in Psychological Terms

 sort of goal with an optional exercise like practising the latihan — which

-first place.
-In this regard, a person must have some personal concept of what
+place.
+In this regard, a person must have some personal concept of what good

 latihan session, however, the less immediate one’s agenda, apparently so much